erc-dharma/mahabharata/readme.md

 Apparently, there are transliteration problems between the original (Malten) and the generated (UR).

-To help identify problems, I created three additional files: `malten_full.txt`, `iast_full.txt` and `ori_full.txt`.
+To help identify problems, I created three additional files: `malten_full.txt`, `iso_full.txt` and `ori_full.txt`.
 They hold the full text of the respective versions, concatenated into a single file, and without markers.

-There are about 40 less lines in malten_full than in iast_full and ori_full, probably because some markers from malten_full where incorrectly transliterated.
-In malten_full itself, there are quite a few weird character sequences, like "coÔøΩkhaÔøΩ", which are preserved in iast_full but obviously should have been transliterated to something more meaningful.
+There are about 40 less lines in malten_full than in iso_full and ori_full, probably because some markers from malten_full where incorrectly transliterated.
+In malten_full itself, there are quite a few weird character sequences, like "coÔøΩkhaÔøΩ", which are preserved in iso_full but obviously should have been transliterated to something more meaningful.